LaunchCodeEducation/gis-devops/src/installations/prep-week/index.rst

 .. code-block:: bash

   $ which python3

+  # should output
+  /usr/local/bin/python3
 ..

-  should output: ``/usr/local/bin/python3``

-- We will now set up an ``alias`` for our shell so that we can use ``python`` without having to use the name ``python3``
+- We will now set up an ``alias`` for our shell so that we can use the command ``python`` instead of having to use the name ``python3``

   - There will be almost no cases where you will have to use the OSX system (2.7) version of Python
-  - By setting up an alias we can ensure that all of our Python commands will use the 3.X version
+  - By setting up an alias we can ensure that all of our Python commands will use the 3.X version whenever we use the command ``python``

 - In your Terminal enter the following commands

 .. code-block:: bash

+  # the next command will enter some new configurations into your shell profile file
+  # aliases are like shortcuts or nicknames for the shell

   # if you are on ZShell use ~/.zshrc instead of ~/.bashrc

-  # this command will enter some new configurations into your shell profile file
-  # aliases are like shortcuts for the shell

   $ printf "# alias 3.X python over system version\nalias python=python3\nalias pip=pip3" >> ~/.bashrc

-  # this command will tell the shell to reload using the updated configuration
+  # the next command will tell the shell to reload using the updated configuration

+  # if you are on ZShell use ~/.zshrc instead of ~/.bashrc
   $ source ~/.bashrc

   $ python --version